inabikarilibrary/inalib/inapedia/players/french/vivi.md

 # Vivi

-Vivi is a French player, maining Nomash.
+Vivi is a French :fr: player, maining Nomash.
 He was previously known as "Hiro".
 He is known as one of the best French players in history, as well as the first non-Japanese to have ever won a [tournament](../../tournaments/sf/sf5.md) in which a top Japanese player was participating.